 The Carr Award has been awarded 9 times since it’s inception.
 Robert Bercha is our most recent awardee in 2014.
 More awardees can be found scrolling to the following pages.

-Robert’s professional training was as a geologist, and he has since had a distinguished career in Canadian well logging that that has extended over two decades.
+Robert’s professional training was as a geologist, and he has since had a distinguished career in the oil and gas industry that that has extended over two decades.
 But Robert has also had a life-long interest in entomology, and he has passed that interest on to his children.
 During the last ten years he has supported others like himself by building a publicly available resource (“The Insects of Alberta“) on entomology that is characterized by both quality and depth.
 Robert’s “Insect of Alberta” web resource includes information about a

 substantial proportion of the insect species that may be found in Alberta, and has evolved into the first stop for information by many people in the province.
 His entomological accomplishments have entirely been made in his spare time, in the midst of many other family activities, and this has given him an ideal perspective for connecting with other amateurs and parents.